Higher Education Funding Council for England: Charity regulation

 HEFCE was the legal 'principal regulator' for the many UK universities and colleges who are classed as exempt charities.
 HEFCE described its role as 'to promote compliance by charity trustees with their legal obligations in exercising control and management of the administration of the charity' and has a memorandum of understanding with the Charity Commission that details how the two will work together.

 Industry-academia links

 In addition to distributing both teaching and research funding to higher education institutions HEFCE was also involved with: widening participation; developing links between higher education institutions and business and the community; and enhancing leadership, governance and management within the sector.
 It provided both a contribution to core funding, and ring-fenced funding for special initiatives, projects and strategic aims.

-The Prevent duty
+Prevent duty

 The Government delegated to HEFCE the responsibility for overseeing the Prevent duty, which obliged relevant higher education bodies to have due regard to the need to prevent people from being drawn into terrorism.
 HEFCE monitored whether these bodies were carrying out the duty effectively, and reports findings back to providers and the Government on a regular basis.